cryostatio/cryostat-legacy/README.md

 `EXT` variables are unspecified then they default to the value of their non-EXT counterparts.

+The environment variable `$CRYOSTAT_CONFIG_PATH` can be used to specify the local filesystem path (within the container) that Cryostat uses for its configuration directory.
+By default, the path used is `/opt/cryostat.d/conf.d` if this environment variable is not set.

 The environment variable `CRYOSTAT_CORS_ORIGIN` can be used to specify the origin for CORS.
 This can be used in development to load a different instance of the web-client.
 See [cryostat-web](https://github.com/cryostatio/cryostat-web)